cabdala68/alx-pre_course/0x01-git/README.md

-Read me firsRead me first
+Read me file is updated